From the high Altiplano to the heart of Argentina's grasslands, this trip takes you through some of South America's most beautiful landscapes.

 Approximate Drive Time - 8 hrs

 (please note that all drive times given here are the approximate number of hours that the truck will be in motion only, and does not include any time taken for coffee or lunch stops, border crossings, photo stops, activities en route, comfort breaks, shopping stops, toilet stops, etc. The times given are approximate estimates only and whilst given with the best of intentions, the drive times are heavily dependent on traffic, road conditions, weather, police roadblocks, and many other factors - flexibility is essential on any overland trip!).

 In Cochabamba we will stay in a nice local hostel.

 Today we will head to the colonial mining town of Potosí, the highest town in the world, and once famous for the area's abundance of silver!

-We will have free time to explore Potosí, and there will be a chance to visit the infamous silver mines of Cerro Rico near to the town or enjoy a city Tour.
+In the morning we will have free time to explore Potosí, there will be a chance to visit the infamous silver mines of Cerro Rico near to the town or enjoy a city Tour.

 In Potosí we will stay in a friendly local hotel.

 After a free morning in Potosi, we will drive south to Uyuni, the gateway to the incredible salt flats of the Salar de Uyuni.